 Increasing consolidation in the memory market and renewed demand from new technology and consumer devices can stabilize the rate of decline in NAND prices.
 On the other hand, a further decline in PC shipments and/or increase in competition can further put a downward pressure on NAND prices.

-- NAND flash market share: We forecast Micron's market share in NAND flash to increase marginally, from 11.9% in 2013 to 12.6% by the end of our forecast period.
-There would be an approximate 10% upside if the market share increases to 16%.
-On the other hand, if Micron's market share declines to 10% there will be a similar downside in our price estimate.
+- NAND flash market share: We forecast Micron's market share in NAND flash to increase from 12.2% in 2016 to 14.7% by the end of our forecast period.
+There would be an approximate 20% upside if the market share increases to 20%.
+On the other hand, if Micron's market share declines to 10% there will be a 20% downside in our price estimate.
 The reasons for increase in market share can be the acquisition of a competitor or the introduction of more cost competitive products.
 On the other hand, any delay in introducing new technologies by Micron would give its competitors an edge in innovation and pricing, leading to a possible decline in its market share.